The humbling business of counting

 A very large and precise number is unattainable unless a machine does it.
 And how reliable is the machine?
 Can you trust it?
 What is the largest counted number we have?
 Probably something counted by a computer.
 It’s possible for a computer to count something with no problems for several years at more than 100 billion instructions a second.
 This is about 10000000000000000000 results counted reliably and repeatedly.
 That’s about a billion billion!

 But how often is it absolutely clear whether something should be counted or not?
 Rather rarely.
-Even in a factory a manufacturing error for discs may produce a disc with a flaw; should that flawed disk be counted?
+If a tiny process error in a disc production plant produces a disc with a flaw, should that flawed disk be counted?
 How serious does the flaw need to be?

 The problem with counting is the things we want to count.
 We want to count money, houses, possessions, munitions, people.